Ruhi-Kass/CodeAlpha_Tasks/CodeAlpha_ObjectTrackandDetect/READme.md

 - GUI is basic and non-resizable for simplicity.

 ## License
 MIT License — Feel free to use, modify, and distribute.
-See [LICENSE](LICENSE) for details.